vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Acceptance Criteria**:
     - Only advertisements with active status can be updated.
     - Only title, designation and status can be updated
-    - Advertisement status can only be updated to closed.
-    - Advertisement status can be updated to closed, but if there are ReservationAttempts with status pending or accepted their status change to rejected.
+    - Advertisement status can only be updated to closed, but if there are ReservationAttempts with status pending or accepted their status change to rejected.

 ---